Renormalization group for deep neural networks: Universality of learning and scaling laws: Introduction

 \textbf{(5)} Finally, we propose a novel view on hyperparameter transfer as pairs of systems with small and large $P$, respectively, that reside on the same RG trajectory and thus have statistically comparable properties.

 \paragraph*{Related works. }

-Several recent lines of work have developed formal analogies between exact RG (ERG) and Bayesian Inference \citep{Erbin_2022,erbin2023functional,Cotler_2023} , formulated notions of coarse-graining on untrained neural networks, or augmented or interpreted neural network training with regards to performing RG on data \citep{mehta2014exact,Koch_Janusz_2018,Beny:2013pmv}.
-Only the first line of work pertains to do RG on trained neural network, however the suggested coarse-graining procedure is non-explicit and executing it requires a full understanding of the Bayesian posterior.
-Furthermore, the notion of a critical fixed point is not present, and, in a related manner, it is difficult to define a rescaling transformation, an essential piece in RG, on this abstract form of coarse-graining.
-On the technical level, our choice of marginalization/integration-out is that of Ref. \citep{howard2024}, which reduces the resolution of the DNN by marginalizing/blurring the low-lying PCA components network outputs and pre-activation over the data \citep{Bradde_2017}.
-It is also closely connected to compression techniques \citep{Jaderberg14}.
+Several recent lines of work have developed formal analogies between exact RG (ERG) and learning treated as Bayesian Inference \citep{Erbin_2022,erbin2023functional,Cotler_2023,Berman_2023}, formulated notions of coarse-graining on untrained neural networks, or augmented or interpreted neural network training with regards to performing RG on data \citep{ mehta2014exact,Koch_Janusz_2018,Beny:2013pmv}.
+Only the first line of work considers RG on trained neural networks.
+The suggested coarse-graining procedures are, however, quite different and do not include a rescaling step.
+On the technical level, our choice of marginalization or integration of modes is that of Ref. \citep{howard2024}, which reduces the resolution of the DNN by marginalizing the low-lying principal components (PC) of network outputs and pre-activation over the data \citep{Bradde_2017}.
+This approach is also closely connected to compression techniques \citep{paccolat2020geometric, Jaderberg14}.
 However, unlike these earlier works, we develop a notion re-scaling allowing us to define relevant and irrelevant perturbations as well as proper RG flows.